Do I need a passport?

 5. How fast will it arrive? – You have three delivery choices.

-1. Standard Delivery: Passport will arrive in around 6-8 weeks.
+- Standard Delivery: Passport will arrive in around 6-8 weeks.
 This option is the least expensive, but the most timely.
 (There is only enough time for this option during the summer season, and only if you renew immediately after registering for a trip).

-2. Expedited Delivery (Recommended): Passport will arrive in around 2-3 weeks.
+- Expedited Delivery (Recommended): Passport will arrive in around 2-3 weeks.
 Although this is a little more expensive, we recommend this option to ALL participants!
 (It may cost in the $150-200 range.)
 This way you won’t have any worries and will be all set to go!

-3. Same Day Delivery: Passport is ready within 24 hours.
+- Same Day Delivery: Passport is ready within 24 hours.
 This option should be a last resort!
 To use same-day service you must call a regional Passport Agency 2 weeks prior to your trip to schedule an appointment.
 Ask us for a letter if you need help, get stuck and are in this situation.

-Applying for a new one
+Applying for a new Passport (first time)?

 If your trip is more than 2 weeks away, you can go to the local post office!
 But, if it’s less than 2 weeks away, you’ll need to make an appointment at your official passport agency and get same day service.